jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/extended-256-colors.md

     <pre><code>% This is <span style="color: #d75f00;">ORANGE</span> text
     % This is <span class="text-contrast" style="background-color: #767676;">LIGHT GRAY</span> background</code></pre>

+    Try it and learn [how to get started with Colorist in 2 easy steps](../getting-started/index.md).

 ## Cheat Sheets
 ### Standard Palette